zwang695/alexa-skills-list/README.md

 *Alexa, tell LIFX to turn my bedroom lights off*

-LIFX, the world?s brightest color Wi-Fi smart lights.
+LIFX, the world’s brightest color Wi-Fi smart lights.
 Ask Alexa to switch on the lights when your hands are full and fill your home with your favourite colors.

 ***